anepomnyaschih/anepomnyaschih/README.md

-- 👋 Hi, I’m @anepomnyaschih
+- 👋 Hi, I’m Anton Nepomnyashchikh
 - 👀 I’m interested in delivering projects successfully.
 I am Sr. .NET developer in past, but now my primary specialization is PM.
 Working as Unit Director at Lineate.

 <!---